Apple AirPods: One Month Later [Opinion]

 Then, there are the AirPods, Apple’s latest wireless earbuds, which were delayed by two months.
 Apple was criticized for saying that they don’t like shipping items until they’re “ready for our customers,” but once Apple shipped them at the end of December, the wait (if you were actually waiting) was worth it.

 The reason that not everybody was exactly waiting for the AirPods is because several different companies have tried to push usable earbuds to customers and have failed miserably.
-Leave it to Apple, once again, to swoosh in, take something that other companies have failed at and produce something that’s not only usable, but groundbreaking.
+Leave it to Apple, once again, to swoosh in, take something that other companies have failed at and produce something that’s not only usable but groundbreaking.

 The AirPods aren’t like any other wireless buds or headsets in that they actually feel like an extension of your ears.
 Connecting them is incredibly simple (they connect once you take them out of the dental floss-shaped charger box), and after they sit in your ears for a short amount of time, you don’t feel like they are there.
 And despite fears that they will fall out, it’s almost certain that they won’t.
 If you are at the gym wearing the buds and forcefully take off your shirt, it’s possible the cloth can hit one of the buds and force it out of your ear.
 But that’s an example of a very rare occurrence.